-How World War II Spurred The Creation Of The Flu Vaccine
+How World War II Spurred the Creation of the Flu Vaccine

-Disease in the military pre-WWII
+Disease in the military prior to World War II

-WWII and the need for a flu vaccine
+Need for a flu vaccine

-During this time, Scottish physician Alexander Fleming presented a medical innovation that changed the world, penicillin.
+During this time, Scottish physician Alexander Fleming presented a medical innovation that changed the world: penicillin.
 However, the most significant development to come from the war effort was that of the flu vaccine.

 Seeing it as part of their wartime duty, manufacturers offered to work with the commission for little-to-no profit.
 With the medical industry as an active partner, a new research format was formed, effectively turning scientific findings into actual working vaccines.

-All this, paired with the fact that intellectual property rights weren’t a barrier, resulted in the quick development of the vaccine.
-Francis and the other directors were able to transfer people and resources to projects deemed the most important, and this allowed for coordination across all phases of the development process.
+This, paired with the fact intellectual property rights weren’t a barrier, resulted in the quick development of the vaccine.
+Francis and the other directors could transfer people and resources to projects deemed the most important, allowing for coordination in all phases of the development process.
+The result of these efforts was an FDA-approved flu vaccine in under two years – the first licensed in the United States.

 Lack of cooperation in the post-war era